 2017 Annual expert meeting on the ‘Treatment Demand Indicator’ (TDI), Lisbon, 20–21 September

 This year, the TDI/Treatment expert meeting was organised back-to-back with the DRD meeting.

 Experts from Albania, North Macedonia, and Serbia participated in a regional round table and shared an update on the TDI implementation at national level.
 In Albania there is not as yet a common drug treatment data collection system, though monitoring is carried out in the treatment facilities.
 In North Macedonia, there were recent amendments to the law on health records and this might impact the TDI data collection processes at national level.
 In Serbia, there is a national TDI database and current work aims at strengthening data collection and increasing coverage.

 2017 Annual ‘Drug Related Deaths’ (DRD) expert meeting, Lisbon, 18–20 September

 This year, the DRD meeting was organised back-to-back with the TDI/Treatment expert meeting.
 The joint session focused on ‘Ageing high risk drug users’ and on the ‘Role of treatment registries/centres in mortality cohorts among high risk drug users’.
-Experts from Albania, Bosnia and Herzegovina, the former Yugoslav Republic of Macedonia, Montenegro, and Serbia participated in the meeting and in a regional roundtable.
+Experts from Albania, Bosnia and Herzegovina, North Macedonia, Montenegro, and Serbia participated in the meeting and in a regional roundtable.
 The purpose of the round table was to exchange views and information about the current challenges of drug related deaths data collection and data sharing in the countries.
 The need for training activities for staff of forensic laboratories were also identified and possible future activities discussed.

 Official Visit of the Delegation of the European Union to Bosnia and Herzegovina to the EMCDDA, Lisbon, 30 August 2017